CLAHRC Research Fellow, Community Palliative Care Nurse

 After qualifying as a Registered General Nurse in 2003 and gaining extensive experience in community nursing, Ben specialised in palliative and end of life care.
 Ben was awarded the title of Queen’s Nurse in 2009 in recognition of providing high levels of commitment to patient care and community nursing practice.

-Ben’s current research project is to investigate and summarise the current knowledge of the use and impact of anticipatory medications in end of life care.
-Working with Dr Stephen Barclay, he is undertaking a systematic review of current knowledge around anticipatory prescribing in adult end of life care in the community.
+Ben’s current research project is to investigate the use and impact of anticipatory medications in end of life care.
+Working with Dr Stephen Barclay, Ben has recently completed a systematic review of current knowledge around anticipatory prescribing in adult end of life care in the community.
 Ben is also undertaking a qualitative study exploring General Practitioners’ views, experiences and decision-making concerning anticipatory prescribing for adults at home in their last days of life.

 Bowers B, Redsell S (2017) A qualitative study of community nurses’ decision-making around the anticipatory prescribing of end-of-life medications.
 Journal of Advanced Nursing (publication pending)

 Bowers B (2016) Care in the last days of life (Guest editorial).
 British Journal of Community Nursing; 21(4): 169

 Bowers B (2015) Recognising metastatic spinal cord compression.
 British Journal of Community Nursing; 20(4): 162-5